slipx06/sunsynk-power-flow-card/README.md

 # Sunsynk-Home-Assistant-Power-Flow-Card
-An animated Home Assistant card to emulate the Sunsynk power flow that's show on the Inverter screen.
+An animated Home Assistant card to emulate the Sunsynk power flow that's shown on the Inverter screen.

 ## Features
 * Option to switch between three card styles: **lite**, **simple** or **full**.